pace-neutrons/Horace/documentation/smg/10_how_to_use_the_SAN_area.md

 #### Windows

-A Windows build agent does not require the drive to mounted explicitly.
+A Windows build agent does not require the drive to be mounted explicitly.
 This script works for both `powershell` and `bat` script steps.

 ```groovy